 Elder financial abuse—also known as elder financial exploitation—is the illegal, improper or inappropriate use of an older adult’s money, property or resources.
 It can involve theft by someone who is known to the older adult, such as a family member, friend or caregiver.
 Or it can involve fraud and scams by strangers.

 Victims often are exploited multiple times and lose tens or hundreds of thousands of dollars.
-Most don’t recover the money they lose, according to the Consumer Financial Protection Board.
+Most don’t recover the money they lose, according to the Consumer Financial Protection Bureau.

 Who is at risk of elder financial abuse?

 People prey on older adults, in large part, because they have a stash of retirement savings and a stream of steady income from Social Security or a pension.
 However, there are other factors that put older adults at a greater risk of exploitation.
 According to FinCEN, those who are targeted tend to have one or more of the following characteristics:

 - Isolated from family and friends

 - Lack of familiarity or comfort with technology

 - Reliance on others for physical well-being or financial management

 How to prevent elder financial abuse: Tips for older adults

 You can reduce the risk of becoming a victim of elder financial abuse by taking these steps.